Only some animals need to be recorded in NAIT when they move from one NAIT location to another. These are:

 All animal movements between NAIT locations must be recorded, even if:

 All movements of NAIT animals to and from a registered NAIT location must be recorded in NAIT within 48 hours of the animals leaving a property or arriving at a new location.
-This includes short-term movements, such as grazing, mating, events and the sale of animals.
+For example, if an animal arrives on a Monday, the movement must be recorded by 11.59pm Wednesday.
+This includes short-term movements such as grazing, mating, events and the sale of animals.

-You don't need to record a movement if you're:
+You don't need to record a movement if you're moving animals between properties with the same NAIT location number.

 Up-to-date information in NAIT means we can reduce: